The Bankrate promise

-If you’re looking to help pay for your child’s college education, it’s usually best to first explore scholarships and grants.
+If you’re looking to help pay for your child’s college education, it’s usually best to explore financial aid options like scholarships and grants first.
 However, if there’s anything left to cover, you may choose between two types of parent loans for college: federal Direct PLUS Loans and private student loans.
-Federal Direct PLUS Loans (also known as parent PLUS loans) come with fixed interest rates and federal protections, while private student loans can have variable rates and fewer fees.
-The right choice for you depends on your priorities and financial situation.

 What is a parent PLUS loan?

 Parent PLUS loans are government loans parents can take out to pay for all or some of their child’s college education.
-About 3.6 million parents had this type of loan in late 2019, according to a Trellis Research report.
+About 3.6 million parents have this type of loan at last count, according to the most recent data from the Trellis Company.

 You can borrow up to your child’s cost to attend school, minus any other financial aid they receive.
-Loan costs are a bit higher than those of federal loans designed for students.
-Parents pay a loan fee of 4.236 percent, which is deducted from the loan disbursement, and an interest rate of 5.3 percent for the 2020-21 school year.
+With that being said, it’s important to note that loan costs are a bit higher than those of federal loans designed for students.
+Not only do parents pay an upfront loan fee of 4.228 percent, which is deducted from the loan disbursement, but they are also charged an interest rate of 6.28 percent for the 2021-22 school year and 7.54 percent for the 2022-23.

 To apply for a parent PLUS loan, follow these steps:

 - Check your eligibility.
-Generally, you must be the parent of a dependent undergraduate student, who will need to be enrolled at least half time in an eligible school.
+To qualify, you’ll generally need to be the parent of a dependent undergraduate student who is enrolled at least half time in an eligible school.
 Stepparents qualify in some cases, but grandparents and legal guardians do not.
 You’ll also need to meet eligibility requirements for federal student aid and have a strong credit history.

 - Fill out the FAFSA.
 Before you apply for the loan, your child should first fill out and submit the Free Application for Federal Student Aid (FAFSA).